 Is Liberty Mutual RightTrack Worth It?

-Liberty Mutual RightTrack is worth it for safe, low mileage drivers who do not mind being monitored for insurance purposes in return for savings of up to up to 30%.
+Liberty Mutual RightTrack is worth it for safe, low mileage drivers who do not mind being monitored for insurance purposes in return for savings of up to 30%.
 On the other hand, drivers who frequently drive at night or in heavy traffic are less likely to benefit, as are careless drivers.
-Since Liberty Mutual won’t ever raise your rates for using RightTrack, it’s worth trying the program if you’re comfortable with the company’s data and privacy policies.
+Plus, remember that Liberty Mutual RightTrack might even raise your rates, depending on your driving habits.

 Keep in mind that your definition of safe driving might differ from Liberty Mutual’s.
 Make sure you know what habits RightTrack monitors, and see how they match up with your individual circumstances.
 For example, if you work the late shift, Liberty Mutual will count your frequent nighttime driving against you.